nuxt-hub/core/docs/content/changelog/nuxthub-multi-vendors.md

 ## Looking Forward

 This release represents a major step in NuxtHub's evolution.
-By embracing a multi-cloud approach, we're giving you the freedom to choose the infrastructure that best fits your needs — without sacrificing the developer experience that makes NuxtHub special.
+With v0.10, NuxtHub works wherever you deploy.
+Pick the cloud that makes sense for your project without sacrificing the developer experience that makes NuxtHub special.

 Thank you for being part of this journey.
 We can't wait to see what you build with NuxtHub v0.10.